 We have adopted a Code of Ethics for all supervised persons of the firm describing its high standards of business conduct, and fiduciary duty to you, our Client.
-All of our supervised persons must acknowledge the terms of the Code of Ethics annually, or as amended.
-You may request a copy of our Code of Ethics by contacting Cullen Roche at (858) 220-5383.
+All of our supervised persons must acknowledge

 1. Responsibility

 It is the responsibility of all supervisory personnel to ensure that we conduct business with the highest level of ethical standards and in keeping with our fiduciary duties to you.
 We must put your interests first and refrain from having outside interests that conflict with your interests.